On this page:

 Authorisation requirements

-Exceptions: Small items such as stickers, badges, and lapel buttons are exempt.
+Exceptions: Small items such as stickers, badges, lapel buttons, pens, pencils and balloons are exempt.

 Compliance note: Failure to include correct authorisation details is an offence.